September 06, 2023

 So Why Don’t Smartphones Have Thermometers?

-Well, actually, the idea of adding thermometer functionality to smartphones is very attractive, and many phone makers have, in their constant pursuit of innovation, given it a try.
+Well, actually, the idea of adding thermometer functionality to smartphones is very attractive, and many phone makers have, in their constant pursuit of innovation, given it a try (Google Pixel 8 is a recent example).
 Modern smartphones already have thermo-sensors inside, which are used for measuring the temperature of the phone itself and preventing it from overheating.
 However, measuring body temperature accurately is a medical and tightly regulated task that goes beyond the purposes of a typical smartphone sensor.
+And - as of November 2023 - not a single smartphone has secured FDA approval for this function.

 There are several reasons why smartphones cannot reliably measure body temperature: